hasanuzzamanbe/vue-cli-php-boilerplate/project/classes/readme.txt

 # In this directory you can write your all
   PHP file and queries as well.

-# Already created file "adminajax.php"
+# Already created file "admin-ajax.php"
     Write your SQL queries here.